ansys/pystk/doc/source/api/ansys/stk/core/graphics/IStereoscopic.rst

 IStereoscopic
 =============

-.. py:class:: IStereoscopic
+.. py:class:: ansys.stk.core.graphics.IStereoscopic

    object

    Get the stereoscopic options for all Scenes.
 To use a particular stereoscopic display mode, ensure that your system supports the feature and that it is enabled.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IStereoscopic

 Overview
 --------